Supporting Extended Writing in Biology: Strategies for Longer Answers

 Effective feedback focuses on specific aspects of writing rather than general comments, highlighting both strengths and areas for improvement.
 Teachers should provide examples of how to improve specific sentences or paragraphs, not just identify problems.
 Regular, targeted feedback on one or two elements at a time prevents overwhelming students and promotes steady improvement.

-Feedback on extended writing should be specific and actionable.
+Feedback on extended writing should be specific and practical.
 Rather than general comments like "needs more detail," indicate exactly where more explanation is needed and what should be added.
 Codes or symbols can make marking efficient while remaining specific:

 T = terminology needed (specify which term), C = needs causal link, S = needs more specific, ? = unclear meaning.